martgonz/ping-pong/README.md

-# Portfolio
+# Ping Pong

-#### First Java/JS project using HTML, CSS and Bootstrap for Epicodus, O6.10.2017
+#### First Java/JS project using HTML, CSS and Bootstrap for Epicodus, O6.25.2017

 #### By _**{List of contributors}**_

 ## Description

-This website has an index page with vacation information and options.
-I've used Javascript and JS on the backend, when clicking on the "Lets Go Vacation" the user will have various vacation choices appear with links to information.
+This website has an index page with a description on the ping pong game.
+I've used Javascript and JS on the backend, when clicking on the "Submit" the user will end a number.
+The number enter will add 1 or if the number can be divided by 3 or 5 the return value will show a string with ping, pong or pingpong.

 ## Setup/Installation Requirements